coder-shankar/user-management-system/README.md

 ./gradlew bootRun
 ```

+* Patch `patch.sql` file in classpath resources to database
 * use username `admin` and password `admin` to get token from login api.
 * user Bearer token for authorization in rest of the API

 Additional Configuration